GhettoGeek/sms-compose/README.md

 With those Docker environment variables set, `cd` into the "release" directory.

+Create a `.env` file with the production values.

 Any usual `docker` or `docker-compose` commands will run in the context of the Swarm.